stencillogic/Start-with-Rust-fast/README.md

 pub fn route(attr: TokenStream, item: TokenStream) -> TokenStream {
 ```

-The first TokenStream named attr accepts macro attributes `GET, "/"`, the second TokenStream item contains body of the item to which attribute is applied.
+The first `TokenStream` named "attr" accepts macro attributes `GET, "/"`, the second `TokenStream` named "item" contains body of the item to which attribute is applied.

 Function-like macro.